bit-broker/website/content/en/docs/coordinator/connectors.md

      http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia
 ```

-This will result in:
+This will result in a response as follows:

 ```
 HTTP/1.1 204 No Content
 ```

 {{% alert color="warning" %}}
-Deleting a connector will also remove all the records which it has contributed to the [the Catalog](todo).
+Deleting a connector will also remove all the records which it has contributed to the [the Catalog](/docs/concepts/catalog/).
 {{% /alert %}}

 {{% alert color="warning" %}}
 Deleting a connector will also remove its ability to contribute data.
-No further contribution will be accepted and all subsequent calls to the [Contributor API](todo) will fail.
+No further contribution will be accepted and all subsequent calls to the [Contributor API](/docs/contributor/) will fail.
 {{% /alert %}}

 {{% alert color="info" %}}
-Any policy keys which were issued where this connector's records formed part of the data segment, will no longer return entity instances contributed by it.
+Any [policy](/docs/concepts/policy/) keys which were issued where this connector's records formed part of the [data segment](/docs/concepts/policy/#data-segment), will no longer return entity instances contributed by it.
 In some circumstances, this could render policy keys unfit for purpose.
 {{% /alert %}}